LaunchCodeEducation/java-web-dev-curriculum/content/control-flow-and-collections/exercises/_index.md

 <!-- TODO: Add link to Chapter 1, naming conventions -->

-Work on these exercises in the `java-web-dev-projects` repo, creating a new class for each item.
+Work on these exercises in the `java-web-dev-projects` repo,creating a new class for each item.
 You may call these classes whatever you like, but remember to use the proper Java naming conventions.

 1. Navigate inside `control-flow-and-collections` within `java-web-dev-projects` and create a new folder called `exercises`.
-1. Created a new IntelliJ project within your new `exercises` directory called `collections-exercises`.
+1. Create a new IntelliJ project within your new `exercises` directory called `collections-exercises`.

 Now you are ready to start creating new classes and practice using different collections!